 It’s always a good idea to take a look at your surroundings before heavy rainfall occurs.
 Do you notice any places where water can pool up?
 How about any ground that is uneven that would keep water from draining the way that it’s supposed to?

 Making sure everything can drain properly around your home is very important when preparing for a storm.
-When you take time to clear debris for proper draining, you are getting rid of potential homes for pests to hide.
+When you take time to clear debris for proper draining, you are getting rid of potential homes for pests like termites and ants to hide.

 2. Before It Rains, Weatherproof Your Home